Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_HTTPSAnalysis.md

 ## Important

-Many modern browsers protect such kind of analysis and clients will see only a warning!
+Many modern browsers protect such kind of analysis and clients will see a warning (_e.q. untrusted certificate_)!
 For your own needs, transfer the certificate `/usr/sslsplit/ca.crt` from the Raspberry Pi to the client device (_import into browser_).

 [Go Back](./README.md)